odino/odino.github.com/source/_posts/2017-04-12-debugging-nodejs-applications-from-your-browser.markdown

 title: "Debugging NodeJS applications from your browser"
 date: 2017-04-12 17:31
 comments: true
-categories: [DevTools, debugging, JavaScript, NodeJS]
+categories: [devtools, debugging, javascript, nodejs]
 description: "The best debugger for NodeJS?
 The Chrome DevTools!"
 ---